Price of information in games of chance: a statistical physics approach: Statistical Physics of Information-Trading Games

-As $\phi$ appears in \eqref{DeltaWi} as an overall multiplicative constant, from now on we will set, without loss of generality, $\phi=1$.
+After $M$ rounds, each player will therefore see their wealth change by $\Delta W_i$, as defined in \eqref{DeltaWi}.
+As $\phi$ appears as an overall multiplicative constant, from now on we will set, without loss of generality, $\phi=1$.
 This is equivalent to setting the unit of wealth change equal to the fee that players pay to enter the game.

-We now assume that one of the players (say, number 1) is ``special'': they hold a long sequence $\{\sigma_{t-R}, \ldots, \sigma_{t-1}\}$ of size $R\gg 1$ of past outcomes of the game, which shows a total number $H$ of Heads.
-Player 1 (hereafter dubbed the \emph{data holder}) has therefore two choices: (i) they can simply use this information -- without sharing it with anyone -- to improve their betting strategy by guessing a more accurate value for the coin bias, or (ii) they can trade part of this information with, say, player 2 (the \emph{buyer}), in exchange for money.
-The parameters of our game are therefore $N$ (number of players), $M$ (number of rounds), $R$ (length of the string of past outcomes of the game that player 1 holds\footnote{In the following, we are going to assume that $R\gg 1$, so by the Law of Large Numbers we expect that the data holder will always have ``good quality'' data, and therefore an edge in the game.
-A discussion of the ``finite horizon'' case -- where too short a string of past outcomes could actually mislead the data holder -- is deferred to a future publication.}), $r$ (length of the sub-string of data that player 1 is willing to sell to player 2), $h$ (number of Heads showing up in the string of length $r$ put up for sale), and $x$ (excess of Heads in the longer string, so $H=h+x$).
-For later convenience, we will denote with $\alpha=H/R$ the fraction of Heads in the string held by the seller.
-Values of $\alpha>1/2$ ($\alpha<1/2$) will signal a bias towards Head (Tail) in the seller's string.
+We now assume that one of the players (say, number 1) is ``special'': they hold a long sequence of size $R\gg 1$ of past outcomes of the game, which shows a total number $H$ of Heads.
+Player 1 (hereafter dubbed the \emph{data holder}/\emph{seller}) has therefore two choices: (i) they can simply use this information -- without sharing it with anyone -- to improve their betting strategy by guessing a more accurate value for the coin bias, or (ii) they can trade part of this information with one colluding player (the \emph{buyer}), say player 2, in exchange for money.
+The additional information parameters of our game are therefore $R$ (length of the string of past outcomes of the game that player 1 holds\footnote{In the following, we are going to assume that $R\gg 1$, so by the Law of Large Numbers we expect that the data holder will always have ``good quality'' data, and therefore an edge in the game.
+A discussion of the ``finite horizon'' case -- where too short a string of past outcomes could actually mislead the data holder -- is deferred to a future publication.}), $r$ (length of the sub-string of data that player 1 is willing to sell to player 2), $h$ (number of Heads showing up in the string of length $r$ put up for sale), and $x$ (excess of Heads in the longer string, so $H=h+x$ are the Heads showing in the seller's string).
+Consequently, the information vectors ${\bf I}^{(1)}$ and ${\bf I}^{(2)}$ of players $1$ and $2$, respectively will take values -- before the transaction\footnote{We will loosely write $I_i^{(j)}=0$ instead of the more precise $I_i^{(j)}=\emptyset$.}